JunEscobar/JunEscobar/README.md

 - 👋 Hi, I’m Eren

-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVA and Pyhton

- -📫 How to reach me  instagram :  eren__tugcu
+ -📫 How to reach me :   instagram :  eren__tugcu
                       Discord : JunEscobar#6873
 <!---
 JunEscobar/JunEscobar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.